rktjmp/lush.nvim/README.md

 It is not recommened you activate easy motion in a lush.ify'd buffer.

+**Live Search-Replace**

+If you use neovims live-updating search-and-replace feature (`:h inccommand`), you may see neovim errors being reported.
+In my experience these can be safely ignored and you may continue as normal.

 **Lightline**

 While Lightline can be styled through Lush, realtime updating has some